softwareguru/airflowsummit-website/content/sessions/2024/workshops1.md

 timeslot: 60
 gridarea: "11/5/18/6"
 url: /sessions/2024/workshops
+summary: "We will have 3 simultaneous hands-on workshops.
+Follow the link for details and to sign up."
 ---

 ### We will be offering hands-on workshops so you can get practical experience with Airflow tools and managed offerings.